SonNguyen25/ImageProcessingApplication/README.md

 ```
 1. Using a script by calling -file / -f

 2. Using terminal command lines by leaving it blank.
-(Strar the GUI)
+(Start the GUI)

-3. Using a text-based input by callig -text
+3. Using a text-based input by calling -text
 ```

  The imageprocess takes in a model, view and controller.